Temple Footbridge

 The centre span was fully lowered and moved to a secure location for inspection and storage.

 The river is now fully open for Navigation.
-You can keep informed on closures at River Thames: restrictions and closures - GOV.UK(External link).
-We will also update this page.
+You can keep informed on closures at River Thames: restrictions and closures - GOV.UK(External link)(External link).

 Contact us